Governing Council of the Solomon Islands: History

 The Governing Council was established in 1970 when a new constitution was promulgated on 10 April.
 It combined the previous Legislative Council and Executive Council into a single body.
 For the first time, elected members were in the majority, having increased in number from 14 to 17.
 The GovCo consisted of 17 elected members, nine appointed government officials and the High Commissioner, who served as Chairman.

 The Council had six committees; Communications, Finance, Internal Affairs, Natural Resources, Social Services and Works.
 The elected members were elected from single-member constituencies for four-year terms.
 The first elections took place in 1970.
 Prior to the 1973 elections the number of elected members and constituencies was increased to 24.

 On 27 August 1974 a new constitution was promulgated, abolishing the Governing Council and replacing it with an all-elected 38-member Legislative Assembly, which was elected for the first time in 1976.
+This was in preparation for independence in 1978 when it became, effectively, the National Parliament of Solomon Islands.